-In April 2019, the USDOT issued guidance on the use of a combined FEIS/ROD and errata sheets for NEPA review.
-This assists with implementation of the combined FEIS/ROD process and errata sheet provisions in 49 USC 340a and 23 USC 139(n)(2).
+In April 2019, the USDOT issued guidance on the use of a combined FEIS/ROD and errata sheets in NEPA review.
+This assists with implementation of the combined FEIS/ROD process and errata sheet provisions in 49 USC 304a and 23 USC 139(n)(1).